DAM-Labs/orion/README.md

 ### Config file
 Inside the `conf/` directory copy the `config.json.default` to `config.json`.
 By default the application is looking for this file to load up settings.
 Once you made a copy, open the file in your favorite text-based editor (e.g. `nano config.json`) and make your changes.
 At minimum you have to adjust your location by entering latitude and longitude in decimal format.

-- latitude - The latitude of your ORION box (decimal)
+- **latitude** - The latitude of your ORION box \[*decimal*, default Moab, UT\]
-- longitude - The longitude of you ORION box (decimal)
+- **longitude** - The longitude of you ORION box \[*decimal*, default Moab, UT\]
-- temp_image_dir - Location of the temporarily (nightly) captured images which are later merged together (string)
+- **temp_image_dir** - Location of the temporarily (nightly) captured images which are later merged together \[*string*, default /tmp/images\]
-- final_image_dir - Location where the final merged image should be saved (string)
+- **final_image_dir** - Location where the final merged image should be saved \[*string*, default /tmp\]
-- imaging_interval - Frequency of capturing images in seconds (int)
+- **imaging_interval** - Frequency of capturing images in seconds \[*int*, default 60\]
-- camera_shutter - For how long should the camera be capturing the open sky in microseconds (int)
+- **camera_shutter** - For how long should the camera be capturing the open sky in microseconds \[*int*, default 15000000\]
-- log_to_file - Write status and error messages into a log file, not just the screen (bool)
+- **log_to_file** - Write status and error messages into a log file, not just the screen \[*bool*, default true\]

 ### Switches
 Script `orion.py` accept several command line arguments which overwrite certain default behaviors.

-- -c or --config <file> - Supply alternate path to the JSON config file
+- **-c or --config \<file\>** - Supply alternate path to the JSON config file
-- -no_splash - Do not show the start up screen
+- **--no_splash** - Do not show the start up screen

 ## Requirements
+There are many ways to slide and dice this setup.
+You can build a simple solution with Wi-Fi and PoE power, or you can have an offline solution that you manually harvest images from that requires nothign more than 5VDC in.
+What hardware you will need depends on you and how automated you want the system be.
+Our prototype system runs off solar power, has a 4G/LTE hat, and is locatated in a very remote area of the world with limited physical access.
+Our goal was to make a self sufficient unit which can gather stacked images and send them to a centralized server.
+Your setup can be much simpler if you place the ORION system on the roof of your house with good access to your Wi-Fi.
+Below are the most basic requirements needed for a home Wi-Fi setup.

+### Hardware
+- Raspberry Pi 0 2W, 4, or 5
+- Pi Camera module with ribbon cable
+- SG90 Servo
+- Enclosure
+- Glass cover
+- Water tight connector for power

+### System

+- lighttpd
 ### Python
-!INCLUDE "requirements.txt"
+Please see the [requirements.txt](./requirements.txt) file for needed modules.
+After you create your virtual environment, run this command: `pip install -r requirements.txt`

-### Prototype
+### Our Prototype
 - [x] SBC [Pi 0 2W, 4, 5]
 - [ ] GPS coords [4G/LTE hat]
 - [x] Cell modem [4G/LTE hat]